BonsaiDen/JavaScript-Garden/doc/objects.md

     Foo.bar = 1;
     Foo.bar; // 1

-A mis-assumption that is commonly made, is that number literals cannot be used as objects.
+A common misconception is that number literals cannot be used as objects.
 That is because a flaw in JavaScript's parser tries to parse the *dot notation* on a number as a floating point literal.